fraser-twinkl/murmurhash3-test/README.md

 The key changes I've made to fix the implementation are

 - Added proper unsigned multiplication handling through a helper function.
 This was the main source of divergence, as PHP's native multiplication can produce incorrect results with large 32-bit values.
-- Improved the unsigned right shift implementation to handles edge cases.
+- Improved the unsigned right shift implementation to handle edge cases.
 - Fixed the final mixing steps to properly handle unsigned operations.

 When I test PHP's built-in `murmur3a` and/or the `murmurhash3` modularised JavaScript implementation against `hash3Int_fc` there are no divergences.